by Rudy Ruiz

 by David Niall Wilson

-From USA Today bestselling and multiple Bram Stoker Award-winning author David Niall Wilson HEART OF A DRAGON – Book 1 of The DeChance Chronicles – Donovan DeChance is a mage and investigator specializing in tracking down, archiving, and protecting dangerous books, documents, and objects.
-When a local Voodoo Houngan endangers the city, Donovan and a band of unlikely allies stand in her way.
+From USA Today bestselling and multiple Bram Stoker Award-winning author David Niall Wilson VINTAGE SOUL – Book 2 of The DeChance Chronicles – Donovan DeChance is a mage and investigator specializing in tracking down, archiving, and protecting dangerous books, documents, and objects.
+When a beautiful 300-year-old vampire is kidnapped, Donovan is hired to find her.
+In the process, he discovers a plot so dark it could plunge the entire city into a world of darkness.

 … Read More